thanksgiving

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-Although my family’s annual celebration is reasonably organized after years of practice (and my mother’s borderline pathological attention to detail), my pals and I are still trying to turn Friendsgiving into a smooth, stress-free operation.
-Our first year we learned that yes, it is possible to have too many sweet potato side dishes, and last year our gluten-free friend realized that she couldn’t eat anything except the salad that she’d prepared.
+Although my family’s annual celebration is reasonably organized after years of practice (and my mother’s almost-scary attention to detail), my pals and I are still trying to turn Friendsgiving into a smooth, stress-free operation.
+Our first year we learned that, yes, it is possible to have too many sweet potato side dishes, and last year, our gluten-free friend realized that she couldn’t eat anything except the salad that she’d prepared.

-Several of us got together for a pre-Friendsgiving planning session (I know, again) and we’ve put together what we think is a simple-but-solid sign-up sheet for any potluck-style meal — not just the ones that involves several casserole dishes of stuffing.
+Several of us got together for a pre-Friendsgiving planning session (I know, I know), and we’ve put together what we think is a simple-but-solid sign-up sheet for any potluck-style meal — not just the ones that involve several casserole dishes of stuffing.
+This works for Friendsgiving or even a standard potluck-style Thanksgiving.
+Here’s what we decided:

 1. Google Sheets is the best way to go.